tyronebj/espa-surface-reflectance/lasrc/README.md

 ### Auxiliary Data Updates
 The baseline auxiliary files provided don't include the daily climate data.
 In order to generate or update the auxiliary files to the most recent day of year (actually the most current auxiliary files available will be 2-3 days prior to the current day of year do to the latency of the underlying LAADS products) the user will want to run the updatelads.py script available in $PREFIX/bin.
 This script can be run with the "--help" argument to print the usage information.
 In general the --quarterly argument will reprocess/update all the LAADS data back to 2013.
 This is good to do every once in a while to make sure any updates to the LAADS data products are captured.
 The --today command-line argument will process the LAADS data for the most recent year.
 In general, it is suggested to run the script with --quarterly once a quarter.
 Then run the script with --today on a nightly basis.
 This should provide an up-to-date version of the auxiliary input data for LaSRC.
 The easiest way to accomplish this is to set up a nightly and quarterly cron job.

-The updatelads script now accesses a public http site instead of the previous LAADS FTP site which required a username/password.
-Therefore the update LAADS script should be usable by all users, as-is, and should not require additional modifications or a special username and password.
+NASA GSFC has deprecated the use of ftp access to their data.
+The updatelads script uses a public https interface.
+Scripted downloads need to use LAADS app keys in order to be properly authorized.
+Non-ESPA environments will need to obtain an app key for the LAADS DAAC and add that key to the 'TOKEN' variable at the top of the updatelads.py script.
+ESPA environments will be able to run the updatelads.py script as-is.

 ### Data Preprocessing
 This version of the LaSRC application requires the input Landsat products to be in the ESPA internal file format.
 After compiling the product formatter raw\_binary libraries and tools, the convert\_lpgs\_to\_espa command-line tool can be used to create the ESPA internal file format for input to the LaSRC application.